The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 2. Include original quantitative data using a validated or translated BESSI-based measure;

-3. Report correlations or provide correlations after authors’ request;
+3. Report correlations, raw data, or provide correlations/data after authors’ request;

 4. Include original data not already reported in other included studies.